joesb/helios360/content/handbook/strategy/bau-world.md

 ---

-So, what are we really likely to be stepping into with business-as-usual in project delivery?
+So, what are we really going to be stepping into with business-as-usual in project delivery?

 In most contexts when taking up a new post, you're likely to see issues related to these areas: